ItsBaiShiXi/MachineLearning_SongPopularity/README.md

 - The broader impact of building a good predictive model for song popularity extends beyond mere entertainment.
 The music industry, with its immense economic and cultural significance, can greatly benefit from such predictive models.
 Artists and producers can make informed decisions about songwriting, production, and marketing strategies.
 Music streaming platforms can enhance user recommendations, leading to more personalized and enjoyable music experiences for their listeners.
 This project offers a glimpse into the potential for data-driven decision-making within the creative domain, highlighting the broader implications of machine learning in various industries.

+**Methods section**
-B. Methods section (this section will include the exploration results, preprocessing steps, models chosen in the order they were executed.
+(this section will include the exploration results, preprocessing steps, models chosen in the order they were executed.
 Parameters chosen.
-Please make sub-sections for every step. i.e Data Exploration, Preprocessing, Model 1, Model 2, (note models can be the same i.e. CNN but different versions of it if they are distinct enough).
+Please make sub-sections for every step. i.e **Data Exploration, Preprocessing, Model 1, Model 2**, (note models can be the same i.e. CNN but different versions of it if they are distinct enough).
 You can put links here to notebooks and/or code blocks using three ` in markup for displaying code. so it would look like this: ``` MY CODE BLOCK ```
 Note: A methods section does not include any why. the reason why will be in the discussion section.
 This is just a summary of your methods.

 # Methods